 Most of the cases in our database are fairly standard – certainly in terms of being above ground and referring to ‘standard gauge’ track (the well-known 4 foot 8 and a half inches between rails, albeit the reasons for which are debated).
 However, there are some outliers – including accidents on underground railways (London and Glasgow), on narrow gauge lines (the subject of a previous blog post, here) and on broad gauge lines in Ireland.

 There’s a really unusual case, however: an accident in 1914 on the Listowel and Ballybunion Railway, which was a monorail … of sorts.
-Difficult to describe easily, some images will help convey some of the oddity of the railway:
+Difficult to describe easily, some film (available here – well worth a watch!) and images will help convey some of the oddity of the railway:

 It was a Lartigue railway, the idea developed by the French engineer Charles Lartigue.
 A number were built, but the Listowel and Ballybunion is perhaps the best known of these (certainly in the Anglophone world).
 It operated between 1888 and 1924, and was put in place because it was a relatively cheap means of introducing a railway connection through largely agricultural land.
 Stock – including the locomotives – had to balance equally over the monorail, so everything effectively had two halves.
 (It must have been a devil of a job to get it all to balance with an uneven number of passengers – or, with horrendous potential for faux pas, passengers of … uneven size and shape, shall we say?)